Dynamic Bayesian network of dermatologic and mental conditions, Scientific Reports (2024)

 Obesity_0 OBE0 Obesity_1 OBE1

-Merging the nodes that correspond to the same variable (at different time points) produces the following graph, in which feedback loops are explicitly shown using bi-directed arcs.
+Merging the nodes that correspond to the same variable (at different time points) produces the following graph, in which we show feedback loops as bi-directed arcs.

-We observe that the graph is dense: as a result of the large sample size, even small effects significant and therefore we learn a large number of arcs.
-However, we would like to have a sparser graph with few enough arcs that we can interpret their meaning and reason about them qualitatively.
+We observe that the graph is dense.
+Because of the large sample size, even small effects are significant, and therefore, we learn a large number of arcs.
+However, we would like a sparser graph with few enough arcs to interpret their meaning and reason about them qualitatively.

-\end{align*} so we accept M_1 over M_0 if the Bayes factor for the two models is larger than 1.
-If we increase the BIC penalty, say, \begin{align*}
+so we accept M 1 over M 0 if the Bayes factor for the two models is larger than 1.
+If we increase the BIC penalty, say,

 Further increasing w = 8 to w = 32 yields the following consensus graph.